-This information is for you if you are caring for someone living with dementia and you are preparing to move them to a long-term care home.
+This information is for you if you are caring for someone with Alzheimer's disease or other dementias and you are preparing to move them to a long-term care home.
 From talking to families, we know that moving the person you care for to a long-term care home may be one of the most difficult decisions you will ever have to make.
 This information covers things to think about and hands-on tips to help you better prepare for the move.

-The wait for a space in a long-term care home may be long, but the move is often sudden.
-If a space becomes available, it is common for the home to require an immediate commitment to take the space, often with a moving date within the next couple of days.
+The wait for a room in a long-term care home may be long, but the move is often sudden.
+If a room becomes available, it is common for the home to require an immediate commitment to take the room, often with a moving date within the next couple of days.